Posts Tagged ‘opposition’

 EarthSky Tonight—September 22, Harvest moon,

 Courtesy of EarthSky A Clear Voice for Science www.EarthSky.org Comet Hartley 2 might brighten to binocular object in late September The equinox falls at 9:09 p.m. on this Wednesday evening, according to clocks set to Mountain Daylight Time.
 That translates to 3:09 a.m. tomorrow – on Thursday, September 23 – Universal Time.
 So some calendars will show today as the equinox, and others will show tomorrow.
-Everything you need to know about the autumnal equinox of 2010 Here are ...
+Everything you need to know about the autumnal equinox of 2010 Here are some sky ...
 Full Story

 Earthsky Tonight – March 28, 2010: Moon and

 Courtesy of EarthSky A Clear Voice for Science www.EarthSky.org Go out at nightfall and look to the east, you will see the beautiful planet Saturn.
 It will be the starlike object close to tonight’s almost-full waxing gibbous moon.
 Note Saturn’s golden color, if you can.
 If you cannot, try viewing this world through binoculars.
 Better yet, look at Saturn’s golden color and glorious rings through a telescope.
-By about midnight, Saturn will be high in the southern heavens. ...
+By about midnight, Saturn will be high in the southern heavens.
+Why Saturn ...
 Full Story

 Earthsky Tonight —Saturn closest, brightest,

 Courtesy of EarthSky A Clear Voice for Science www.EarthSky.org The planet Saturn is at opposition today.
 That means Saturn is opposite the sun in Earth’s sky.
 At opposition, Saturn rises in the east at sunset and sets in the west at sunrise.
 This is when Saturn comes closest to Earth for all of 2010.
 As a result, it is when Saturn shines most brilliantly in our sky.
-If you had a bird’s-eye view of the solar system today, you would see our planet Earth passing ...
+If you had a bird’s-eye view of the solar system today, you would see our planet Earth passing in between the sun and ...
 Full Story